REFINE-DP: Diffusion Policy Fine-tuning for Humanoid Loco-manipulation via Reinforcement Learning: Introduction

 \section{Introduction}

-Humanoid robots are increasingly capable in their physical behaviors, yet they still lack the high-level intelligence required to perform human-like tasks, such as coordinating locomotion and manipulation for door traversal.
+\IEEEPARstart{H}{umanoid} robots are increasingly capable in their physical behaviors, yet they still lack the task-level autonomy required to perform human-like tasks, such as coordinating locomotion and manipulation for door traversal.
 Recent studies have demonstrated agile whole-body control with both model-based methods~\cite{khazoom2024tailoring, jang2026seec} and learning-based motion imitation~\cite{he2024omnih2o, humanplus}.
 Despite these advances, existing approaches often struggle to operate autonomously in dynamic environments, with reliable execution still depending significantly on human supervision or heuristic planning.
 To perform physical tasks reliably, humanoid robots must interact with the physical world through contact, such as manipulating objects and exerting force on the environment, where modeling errors and contact uncertainties frequently lead to task failure.
 These challenges require real-time adaptation beyond motion tracking control.

-To address these challenges, recent work has explored learning high-level action generation directly from demonstrations, enabling robots to acquire task-level autonomy beyond predefined control policies.
+To address these challenges, recent work has explored learning task-level action generation directly from demonstrations, enabling robots to acquire task-level autonomy beyond predefined control policies.
 For instance, recent advances in diffusion policies (DPs)~\cite{diffusion_policy} have introduced a promising behavior cloning (BC) approach for learning action-generative models from expert demonstrations.
 These models are effective at capturing complex and multimodal expert behaviors.
 However, their success often relies on offline datasets, which can lead to poor out-of-distribution robustness due to distribution shift and compounding errors.
 To mitigate this issue, DPs are typically trained on large datasets that require high-capacity models, such as transformers, to improve coverage and generalization.
 However, for high-dimensional humanoid systems, this scaling strategy incurs prohibitive costs in both data collection and policy training computation, while still failing to achieve robust performance in loco-manipulation, where long horizons, high dimensionality, and compounding execution errors exacerbate distribution mismatch.

 Rather than scaling data, this paper addresses the distribution-shift issue through reinforcement learning fine-tuning (RLFT)~\cite{ren_diffusion_2024, jung2025ppf}, enabling adaptation beyond offline pre-training.
 Specifically, we fine-tune a DP by exploring interactions in a simulator and collecting trials to directly update the DP via policy gradient~\cite{ren_diffusion_2024}.
 By exploring unseen state–action pairs, RLFT significantly increases the task success rate with only a sparse reward.
 Additionally, we demonstrate that RLFT enables a pre-trained DP on a small dataset to outperform those trained on substantially larger offline datasets.